strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

     }
 ```

-And in the container methods, we always return the Security Context which enables the read-only root filesystem:
+And in the container methods, we always return the Security Context to enable the read-only root filesystem:

 ```java
     @Override